maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 | 4  | D    | m   | 500    |
 +----+------+-----+--------+
 ```

-- **Note that you must write a single update statement, DO NOT write any select statement for this problem.**
+- **Note that you must write a single update statement, DO NOT write any `SELECT` statement for this problem.**

 ```sql
 UPDATE salary